 The master’s degree in international education is designed for professionals with substantial relevant international field experience (a minimum of two years, but often more).
 Successful applicants will be able to demonstrate a professional commitment to working in education in developing countries, a commitment to issues of social justice, and career goals congruent with the program

-The required Master's Project (see below) integrates students' academic learning and project work.
-Recent Master's Projects focused on the following topics:
+The required master's capstone project (see below) integrates students' academic learning and project work.
+Recent master's capstones projects focused on the following topics:

-Programs of study are individually designed by the candidate and the faculty advisor.
-The minimum requirements are for 36 course credits and a Master's project.
-The Master’s Project serves as a capstone experience for the candidate’s academic study.
-The Project is typically a written paper of substantial length (50-100 pp.) and links the candidate’s program of study with future professional work.
-As the culmination of the degree program, the Project provides an opportunity for the candidate to conduct an in-depth study on a topic of professional interest.
+Programs of study are individually designed by the student and the faculty advisor.
+The minimum degree requirements consist of 36 course credits and a master's capstone project.
+The project serves as a capstone experience for the student’s academic study.
+It is typically a written paper of substantial length (50-100 pp.) and links the student’s program of study with future professional work.
+As the culmination of the program of study, the project provides an opportunity for the student to conduct an in-depth study or activity on a topic of professional interest.
 Projects are frequently developed in the context of CIE’s externally-funded grants and contracts.

-Students are required to take two courses: ED 615Z – Introduction to International Education (1 cr., first semester) and ED 793W – Master’s Seminar in International Education (3 cr., final semester).
+Students are required to take two courses: Introduction to International Education (3 credits, first semester) and the Master’s Seminar in International Education (3 credits, final semester).
 The program of study typically takes four semesters to complete.
-Courses are taken within the International Education concentration and across the College of Education or University, according to the interests and needs of the student.
+Courses are taken within the international education concentration and across the College of Education or the university, according to the interests and needs of the student.